-The Story of ‘Wings for Wheels,’ Bruce Springsteen’s Early Version of ‘Thunder Road’
+The Story of ‘Wings for Wheels,’ Bruce Springsteen’s Early Take on ‘Thunder Road’

 It would soon become one of Bruce Springsteen's defining songs, but at the time, it didn’t even have its famous title.
 On Feb.
 5, 1975, Springsteen and the E Street Band performed live for the first time the song that would become "Thunder Road."

 The concert was a benefit for the Main Point, a small coffeehouse in Bryn Mawr, Pa., where Springsteen had played about 25 times since 1973, and broadcast over Philadelphia radio station WMMR.
 He had already written and recorded the song "Born to Run" the previous summer, but sessions for the album of the same name had yet to begin.

 As such, Springsteen was going to use the show to try out some of his new songs, which, Brucebase notes, almost caused him to change his mind about the broadcast.
 Fortunately, WMMR DJ Ed Sciaky, who introduced Springsteen onstage that night, was able to talk him into it.
 The show is one Springsteen's best and most famous concerts from Springsteen's early days, giving a fascinating glimpse at the work-in-progress.

 At the time — or at least how it’s credited on numerous bootlegs — the song was called "Wings for Wheels."
 While the melody and escapist theme were in place, as you can hear above, the song's arrangement and lyrics would get some fine-tuning by the time they entered the studio.
 The girl’s name would be changed from “Angelina” to the less-bulky “Mary," some verses would be entirely rewritten and the instrumental break at the end would take on a more stately tone.